-"Proper Operation" means operation of a system within the parameters and regulations established within this Part, the Act and any other restrictions established as part of the system approval or as part of a variance.

-"Residential Property" means a single_family home or multi-family unit that is intended for occupation as living quarters andthat is not used to conduct any business that generates wastewater or domestic sewage.
+"Proper Operation" means operation of a system within the parameters and requirements of this Part, the Act and any other restrictions established as part of the system approval or as part of a variance.
+"Residential Property" means a single-family home or multi-family unit that is intended for occupation as living quarters and that is not used to conduct any business that generates wastewater or domestic sewage.